kaxxa123/blockchain-ctf/ethernaut/15_MagicNumber/README.md

 |`fe`    | `INVALID`     | `[]`                      |       |

 Working with this doesn't work.
 The challenge says 10 opcodes but it actually means 10 bytes so we have to count the operands as well!
-We shorting the code further as follows:
+We shorten the code further as follows:

 |byte(s) | opcode operand| stack after [top, bottom] | Notes |